novacrazy/numeric-array/README.md

 numeric-array
 =============

-`numeric-array` is a wrapper around [`generic-array`](https://github.com/fizyk20/generic-array) that adds efficient numeric trait implementations, often times making use of SIMD instructions and compile-time evaluations.
+`numeric-array` is a wrapper around [`generic-array`](https://github.com/fizyk20/generic-array) that adds efficient numeric trait implementations, often times making use of autovectorized SIMD instructions and compile-time evaluations (not const-eval, but LLVM optimizations).

-All stable `core::ops` traits are implemented for `NumericArray` itself, plus the thin `NumericConstant` type, which is required to differeniate constant values from `NumericArray` itself.
+All stable `core::ops` traits are implemented for `NumericArray` itself, plus the thin `NumericConstant` type, which is required to differentiate constant values from `NumericArray` itself.

 Additionally, most of `num_traits` are implemented, including `Num` itself.
 So you can even use a whole array as a generic number.